kfiven/cinny/README.md

 ## About <a name = "about"></a>

-Cinny is a [Matrix](https://matrix.org) client focusing primarily on simple, elegant and secure interface.
+RitualX is a [Matrix](https://matrix.org) client focusing primarily on simple, elegant and secure interface.

 ![preview](https://github.com/ajbura/cinny-site/blob/master/assets/preview-light.png)